cjtu/spirl/README.md

 ## The course

 The SPIRL textbook supports a scientific programming short course run at Northern Arizona University.
-The schedule for the course can be found on the home page [here](https://cjtu.github.io/spirl).
+The syllabus for the Fall 2021 edition course can be found [here](https://cjtu.github.io/spirl/f21_about.html).

 ## Reporting errors / typos